Aulterra Investigation

 A similar complaint was submitted to the USPS because sending a phony device through the mail constitutes mail fraud.

-We are awaiting further replies from the agencies.
+We are awaiting further replies from the agencies, and we will continue to be vigilant in these matters.